clamstew/jods/docs/docs/playwright-screenshots.md

 1. Launch a headless Chromium browser
 2. Navigate to each configured page
 3. Toggle between light and dark themes using the site's theme toggle button
-4. Take full-page or component-specific screenshots in both themes
+4. Take full-page, component-specific, or section-specific screenshots in both themes
 5. Save images with timestamped filenames to preserve version history

+## 📋 Screenshot Approaches

+### Full-page Screenshots

+Full-page screenshots capture entire pages, useful for overall design review.

-## 🔍 Component Screenshots
+### Component Screenshots

 Component screenshots capture specific UI elements rather than entire pages, which is helpful for: